+The clause may be modified.
+Replace with “Not Applicable.” if there are only ex-officio voting members.

+Not Applicable.

+4.5 Ex-officio Voting Membership

+The clause (and heading) may be modified.

+Not Applicable.

+4.6 Other Membership Classes

-This clause may be modified to include additional membership requirements.
+This clause may be modified to define additional classes of membership, their obligations and privileges - for example, emeritus member or honorary member.
+If this clause is not used, insert “Not Applicable”.

-The Sponsor Chair shall review the voting membership list at least once annually.
-Voting Members are expected to fulfill the obligations of active participation as defined in Clause 4.1.
-When a Voting Member is found in habitual default of these obligations, the Sponsor Chair shall consider the matter for appropriate action which may include termination of membership.
+Not Applicable.

-4.3 Membership roster
+4.7 Membership Roster

 This clause may be modified with the exception of distribution of the roster.
+Either remove the brackets or delete the optional bracket text.

-A current and accurate Sponsor roster shall be maintained.
-Due to privacy concerns, the roster shall not be distributed except to the IEEE-SA Board of Governors, IEEE-SA Standards Board, and IEEE-SA staff unless all Sponsor members have submitted their approval for such distribution.
+The Secretary shall make reasonable efforts to maintain a current Standards Committee roster to meet IEEE SA requirements.
+Due to privacy concerns, the roster shall not be distributed except to the IEEE-SA Board of Governors, IEEE-SA Standards Board, and IEEE-SA staff unless everyone on the roster has submitted written approval for such distribution.
 The roster shall include the following:

-Title of the Sponsor and its designation
+Title of the Standards Committee and its designation

-Scope of the Sponsor
+Scope of the Standards Committee

-Officers: Sponsor Chair, Vice Chair(s), Recording Secretary, Executive Secretary, Treasurer
+Officers: Standards Committee Chair, Vice-Chairs, Recording Secretary, Executive Secretary, Treasurer

-Members: for all, name, e-mail address, affiliation and membership status.
+Members: for all, name, e-mail address, affiliation and membership status (e.g., voting member, non-voting member, etc.)

-4.4 Membership public list
+4.8 Membership Public List

-This clause shall not be modified except to include or delete the optional bracketed text.
+This clause shall not be modified.

-A current and accurate Sponsor membership list shall be maintained.
-The membership list may be posted on the Sponsor web site and may be publically distributed.
+A current and accurate Standards Committee membership list shall be maintained.
+The membership list may be posted on the Standards Committee web site and may be publicly distributed.
 The membership list shall be limited to the following:

 Title of the Committee and its designation